ProgSIE/Github-Basics/README.md

 # Github-Basics
-This repository is for teaching Github
+This repository is for teaching Github.
+Please write your NAME, UVA ID and Github URL in Name.txt